Four Year High School Plan: A Roadmap

 • College and Career Goals:

 • Consider the student's interests, strengths, and career goals.
 Align the academic plan with these aspirations to ensure that the chosen courses contribute to their future success.
-Electives are the perfect place to level up on exploratory courses such as positive psychology, robotics, or even digital media design.
+Electives are the perfect place to level up on exploratory courses such as positive psychology, robotics, entrepreneurship, or even digital media design.
+That way, courses can align with future career aspirations and interests.

 • Course Selection:

-• Plan a balanced course load that includes core subjects (English, math, science, social studies), foreign languages, and electives.
-Consider adding in advanced courses or honors classes as the years progress and the student is adjusting well to the academic load.
+• Plan a balanced course load that includes core subjects (English, math, science, social studies), world language, and electives.
+Consider adding advanced courses or honors classes as the years progress and the student is adjusting well to the academic load.
+One way to keep track of an increase in rigor is to calculate how many honors, AP/IB, and dual enrollment classes are taken each year and look for a place to uplevel coursework and rigor year over year that aligns with academic goals and career interests.

 • Extracurricular Activities:

-• Include space in the plan for extracurricular activities, such as sports, clubs, or community service.
-It is wise to pursue three club endeavors - one that builds your social network, one that services the community at large, one that helps you explore career interests.
+• Include space in the plan for extracurricular activities, such as sports, clubs, and community service.
+It is wise to pursue three club endeavors - one that builds a social network, one that serves the community at large, and one that helps explore career interests.
+Examples would include ultimate frisbee (social), Alex’s Lemonade Stand (community), and Future Business Leaders of America: FBLA (career).
+This sample would share that the student is interested in serving their community, exploring their career goals, and appreciates team camaraderie but not cutthroat sports culture.

 • Standardized Tests:

-• Be aware of standardized testing requirements for college admissions.
+• Be aware of standardized testing requirements for many colleges.
 Plan for when the student will take tests like the SAT or ACT and consider prep courses if needed.
-If students have completed Algebra 2 by the end of 10th grade then they have the math they need for the SAT.
-By the time a student gets to April of 11th grade and is enrolled in precalculus they now have the math they need to accomplish every problem on the ACT.
-So determine the time, test, and pace that works best for you.
+If students have completed Algebra 2 by the end of 10th grade, then they have the math they need to prepare for the SAT starting the summer before junior year.
+By the time a student gets to April of 11th grade and is enrolled in precalculus, they now have the math they need to accomplish every problem on the ACT.
+So determine the time, test, and pace that works best for their schedule.
+Additional factors include the run-up to AP and IB testing, as it is best to avoid testing when other assessments have only one try associated with them.
+Typically, we recommend that rising juniors, who have had Algebra 2, to consider prepping during the summer and testing in October, which is then followed by the PSAT.
+They get two results and can then determine when to repeat a test in December, March, or August before senior year.
+Additionally, with the new ACT, students who are more tactile may consider taking a written shorter version that is not adaptive like the SAT.

 • College Admissions Requirements:

 • Research the admissions requirements for colleges or universities the student is interested in.
-Some institutions may have specific course requirements or recommendations so students want to meet or exceed them in their academic plan.
-For example, a student who wants to apply to a highly rejective college in a business major should aim to graduate with calculus and found out that they would only graduate with precalculus so they enrolled in an online school to get that additional course that they needed to remain on track for their plan.
+Some institutions may have specific course requirements or recommendations, so students want to meet or exceed them in their academic plan.
+For example, a student who wants to apply to a highly selective college in a business major should aim to graduate with calculus and finds out they would only graduate with precalculus; they should enroll in an online school to get the additional course they need to remain on track for their plan.
+Planning out a four-year academic trajectory, especially in math, can save everyone headaches later.

 • Career Exploration:

 • Encourage the student to explore potential careers.
 Tailor the academic plan to include courses that align with their career interests and goals.
 By taking career assessments through Naviance, SCOIR, or an outside assessment such as the Strong Interest Inventory, students can look at their results (which are a snapshot in time) to see what early interests are emerging.
-I would even defer to TV shows that depict the world of work from The Office to Abbott Elementary and, of course, Dirty Jobs.
+It is even a good idea to watch TV shows that depict the world of work, from The Office to Abbott Elementary and, of course, Dirty Jobs.

 • Counselor Guidance:

-• Work with the school guidance counselor to ensure the academic plan is realistic and aligns with the student's goals.
+• Work with the school counselor to ensure the academic course map is realistic and aligns with the student's goals.
 Counselors can provide valuable insights and advice on course adjustment, the nuance of the classroom experience, and what courses have been lightbulb moments for students with similar profiles.
-By coming with a plan to your counselor meeting you will be equipped to have these deeper conversations.

 • Flexibility:

-• Be open to adjustments in the plan based on the student's evolving interests, academic performance, and changes in career goals.
-A mid-year check-in to ensure that all electives align is essential, by recognizing that even minor adjustments can have a big impact it is important to look at everything in a student’s schedule.
+• Be open to adjustments in the course map based on the student's evolving interests, academic performance, and changes in career goals.
+A mid-year check-in to ensure that all electives align is essential by recognizing that even minor adjustments can have a big impact.
+It is important to look at everything in a student’s schedule.
+It is best to have contingency plans if courses become too difficult and adjustments are necessary.
+We plan Option A, B, C, and even D in some cases.

 • Time Management:

-• Help the student develop good time management skills.
-Balancing academic and extracurricular commitments is crucial for success.
-Using digital planners, online calendars through the school (Canva, Schoology), and set up global checklists that account for long term assignments.
+• Help your student develop good time management skills.
+Balancing academic and extracurricular commitments is crucial for success; using digital planners, online calendars through the school (Canva, Schoology), and set up global checklists that account for long-term assignments.

 By considering these factors and incorporating them into the planning process, families can create a comprehensive four-year academic plan that maximizes a student’s high school experience and prepares them for future success.
-Check out our sample four-year academic planner here for how you can kick off next year on the right foot.
-To learn more about your four year high school plan roadmap, email hello@collegeflightpath.com or book a free 15-minute call.
+Check out our four-year academic planner here for how you can kick off next year on the right foot.
+To learn more about your student’s four-year high school plan roadmap, email hello@collegeflightpath.com, book a free 15-minute call, or if you have a senior, engage in our Self-Guided Senior Flight Log Application Course.

 Previous